kouroshAKiani/ML-GeneticPathotyping/README.md

 ```

 ### 3. Model training and evaluation:
-In order to investigate ML models performance that are reported in tables 2 to 11 in the article, you should choose the algorithm and the feature selection methods based on the intended antibiotic(s) combination.
+In order to investigate ML models performance that are reported in tables 1 and 2 in the article, you should choose the algorithm and the feature selection methods based on the intended antibiotic(s) combination.
 For this purpose you should follow below command in your command-line:

 ```bash
    Rscript blaSHV.R -f mach-learn.xlsx -t "model_evaluation" -o "algorithm name-feature selection method name"